Book of a City of Ladies

 It works as a fantasy, but Groff to her credit is concerned with more than that.
 You wouldn’t necessarily expect a medieval drama to be partly a treatise on climate change, which we’re used to thinking of as a crime of industrialization, but Groff emphasizes it in interesting ways here.
 The idea that by shaping our world we also destroy it intersects with the characters' at-times unusual Christianity; climate change resembles something like our original sin, something we couldn’t avoid once we started trying to remake the earth to our liking.
 I’m not sure where the politics of that perspective takes you; it can end in an anarcho-primitivism that can curdle into ecofascism, which I don’t think is Groff’s goal.
 But the necessary impermanence of Marie’s experiment in community building is part of the point; all human experiments are temporary.
 Our attempts to imagine other ways of living will always only succeed until they fail, because every human way of living will eventually fail just as every human life will end.

 Nobody can beat entropy, but we’re doomed to try, which is perhaps the most wondrous and tragic thing about us.
-The witch in the woods never stays there forever, in the stories I loved so much - she’s always called out, or forced out, or she dies.
+The witch in the woods never stays there forever, in the stories I loved so much - she’s always called out, or she's forced out, or she dies.
 What those stories have in common is a sense of a way of life disappearing.
 Matrix is a novel, I think, about that - about a way of life flowering beautifully before it inevitably disappears.
 And it is, for a time, beautiful.